jet/Microservice-Edge-Testing-Example/overview.md

 `ProducerTests` project there are standard unit tests that test individual functions and bits of logic from the producer.

+### Getting the Code to Run

+#### Database

+The initial database is seeded from a json file, located at `edge-demo\Producer.Server\bin\Debug\database.json`, and this file will be modified as the database is modified simulating a real mutable DB.

+To initialize it, or to reset the database if you do not like your mutations, copy the supplied `database.json` from this directory to the specified location.

+#### Kafka

+Kafka is run through docker, a simple `docker-compose up` should spin up the kafka instance for you.

+If you are running this in a windows VM through parallels, make sure to enable nested virtualization in parallels, and that you allocate the VM 8192 MB of RAM.
+Less or More than that seems to be unstable.

 ## Edge Testing Components and Practices